GO: The Great Outdoors Multimodal Dataset: Conclusion

 \section{Conclusion}

-This paper introduces the Great Outdoors (GO) dataset, a comprehensive resource designed to advance robotics research in unstructured environments.
-The GO dataset features a diverse range of sensor modalities, detailed semantic annotations and GPS traces, and challenging off-road scenarios.
-The novel characteristics of the GO dataset allows it to serve as a catalyst for developing more capable and adaptable autonomous systems for a variety of real-world applications in challenging outdoor settings.
-Future datasets aim to increase diversity across seasons, weather, and times of day, while simultaneously traversing more complex terrains beyond off-road trail.
+This paper presents the Great Outdoors (GO) dataset, a comprehensive multimodal resource designed to advance robotics research in unstructured and off-road environments.
+The GO dataset integrates a diverse suite of sensors, high-quality semantic annotations for images, synchronized GPS/IMU trajectories, and data collected under challenging natural conditions.
+These characteristics make the GO dataset a valuable foundation for developing robust and adaptable autonomous systems capable of operating across diverse real-world outdoor scenarios.
+Future extensions will focus on increasing environmental diversity across seasons, weather conditions, and times of day, while expanding data collection to more complex terrains beyond standard off-road trails.
+In addition, we plan to incorporate language annotations to support research on Vision-Language Models (VLMs) and Vision-Language-Action (VLA) frameworks in off-road contexts, enabling multimodal understanding and embodied reasoning in natural environments.